Huguitis/aoi.js-documentation/src/guides/parser.md

 ---
 title: Parser
-description: Parser - embed parsers, component parsers, including basics and examples.
+description: This guide explains how to properly use embed parsers and component parsers.
+Including basics and examples.
 id: parser
 ---